Cirdans-Home/IRfun/README.md

 To have information on the software write to
 - Fabio Durastante - f.durastante@na.iac.cnr.it
-- Stefano Cipolla - cipolla@math.unipd.it
+- Stefano Cipolla - scipolla@ed.ac.uk